cga-wm/advgis-delta/README.md

 # Welcome
 This is the delta version of Advanced GIS (Spring 2021).

+### Overview
 I plan to utilize GitHub as our main repository for this course.
+If you have never used GitHub before, don't worry, I only plan to use a limited amount of GitHub's capabilities, namely: a place for sharing documents (Code), a place for tracking questions and answers (Issues), and place for group conversations (Discussions).

 First, when you log in, you should see a welcome screen that includes a list of the repositories you have access to and the teams in which you are a member.
 Everyone in the Spring 2021 class is a member of the [delta-squad](https://github.com/orgs/cga-wm/teams/delta-squad) team.